-The majority of Canada’s polar bear harvest occurs in Nunavut and the Northwest Territories where Aboriginal people must possess a government issued hunting tag in order to harvest a bear.
-Northern Aboriginal peoples in Canada have the right under the Land Claims Agreements to manage and harvest species located in settlement areas.
-Present Aboriginal harvests of polar bears in Canada are sustainable with an overall mean annual harvest level of approximately 3.5% of the Canadian polar bear population.
-The tag must be attached to the polar bear hide upon harvest, and a suite of information is collected on each animal that is harvested.
-This ensures that the quota is respected and monitored, and affords the opportunity for various scientific studies.
-Furthermore, the tag system also provides the data to ensure the legality of international trade.
+The quota system was established in Canada’s northern territories in the 1970s.
+The international trade of polar bear takes place strictly within legal harvest quotas.
+Six of the seven applicable Canadian jurisdictions- Yukon, Northwest Territories, Nunavut, Ontario, Québec and Newfoundland and Labrador- allow hunting of polar bears, with the majority of Canada’s polar bear harvest occurring in Nunavut and the Northwest Territories (only Manitoba does not allow polar bear hunting).
+Indigenous peoples in Canada have the right under their respective Land Claims Agreements to manage and harvest species located in their settlement areas.
+Present Indigenous harvest of polar bears in Canada is sustainable, with an overall mean annual harvest level of approximately 3.5% of the Canadian polar bear population.
+Indigenous people must possess a government issued hunting tag in order to harvest a bear.
+Once a polar bear is successfully harvested a tag must be attached to the hide and a suite of measurements and samples are collected from each animal (e.g. hide length, tissue samples, a tooth for aging, etc.) This ensures that the quota is respected and monitored, and affords the opportunity for various scientific studies.
+Furthermore, the tag system also provides data to ensure the legality of international trade.

-Harvest quotas are based on principles of conservation and Aboriginal subsistence needs.
+Harvest quotas are based on principles of conservation and Indigenous subsistence needs.
 Meeting demands of other markets, whether international or domestic, is not a consideration when establishing quotas.
 Cubs, females with cubs, and bears found constructing or within dens (where the young are born) are generally protected from harvest.

 Polar Bear Harvesting Facts: